 - diffuse oil blends such as balancing blend & calming blend to reduce irritability and your own stress

-- apply diluted protection blend onto the bottoms of feet to boost immunity so your child can fight off the virus quicker
+- apply diluted protection blend onto the bottoms of feet to boost immunity so your child can fight off the unwanted bacteria quicker

 While the week may drum on due to the crankiness of your child, roseola will pass and you will be back to normal within a week or so.
 Doc says lots of rest and mom says lots of cuddles, so I’ll take them while I can.